The Daily Fix: Is there enough political will to take the GST bull by its horns?

 The Big Story: Tax conundrum

 Politicians are, in general, not given to sharing credit with their opponents.
 So a week ago, when Prime Minister Narendra Modi claimed that the Congress was an “equal partner” in implementing the Goods and Services Tax regime, it was clear that he wasn’t exactly being generous – he was apportioning blame.
-The disruptions caused to businesses by GST, it’s evident, are giving the Bharatiya Janata Party cause for concern as it campaigns furious for the upcoming Gujarat Assembly elections.
+The disruptions caused to businesses by GST, it’s evident, are giving the Bharatiya Janata Party cause for concern as it campaigns furiously for the upcoming Gujarat Assembly elections.

 Against this backdrop, wasn’t surprising to read an interview on Sunday with Hasmukh Adhia, Revenue Secretary of the Union government, in which he said, “There is need for some rejig in rates.”
 Adhia mentioned the “big burden on small and medium businesses as a result of the GST”, perhaps because Gujarat has thousands of such enterprises.